selinaes/React-WebApp/README.md

 ### Sync original data & displayed data
 When we added sorting for both members and events, and category filtering for events, we created copies of original lists as a separate state guiding what to display.
 This approach brought one problem: changes on original data (add/delete) won't be reflected on a selected display without refreshing the page.

 To solve the syncing of original and display data, we no longer save displayed data as separate states, but only save the sorting/filtering option in states.
-We used a helper method that takes in (1)sorting/filtering option (2)original list, and return a filtered/sorted list.
-Then, we re-calculate a sorted/filtered list at the render using the latest original list & the current sorting/filtering option.
+We used a helper method that takes in (1)sorting/filtering option (2)original list, and returns a filtered/sorted list.
+Then, we call this method to re-calculate a sorted/filtered list at the render, using the latest original list & the current sorting/filtering option.
+In this way, added/deleted/edited events can be reflected immediately to the sorted/filtered view, without having to refresh.

 ## Incomplete Code